Teaching English in Papua New Guinea

 The TEFL industry is not big in Papua New Guinea, but more and more opportunities are opening up.
 English is the official language of government but Tok Pisin is more widely spoken.
-Tok Pisin is the lingua franca which developed from English, German and French in order to allow communication between the many different languages spoken in PNG.
+Tok Pisin is the lingua franca that developed from English, German and French in order to allow communication between the many different languages spoken in PNG.
 English is a subject in primary schools but the language of instruction for high schools.

 There are no language schools here so you will need to find a position at a local school.
-In the capital, Port Moresby, there are private non-profit schools for local and expat children.
+In the capital, Port Moresby, there are private non-profit schools for local and ex-pat children.
 If you are a qualified teacher, it’s possible to get a position here.
 These positions are highly sought after as they generally include accommodation and a living allowance on top of your salary.
 Unfortunately, salaries are not very high and living in PNG is surprisingly expensive, especially accommodation.
 Crime can also be an issue in the bigger cities.

 There are smaller schools in the smaller towns of Lae, Madang, Mount Hagan and Goroka, but living and working in these towns will mean giving up a lot of the conveniences of Port Moresby, though it will also provide you with an authentic and interesting (and safer) experience.